leftidev/cpp-Gravity-Gizmo/readme.md

 ------------
 Objectives:
 - Bubble up all the enemies in the level, and destroy them by bursting the bubble
-- After destroying all the enemies, get yourself to the exit
+- After destroying all the enemies, run to the exit

 Controls:
 - Up, Down arrow to reverse gravity